Repense-ai/repense-ai/README.md

 2. MultiAgent Setup
 3. Reasoning Task (Agent can go back and fourth with the task)
 4. Other models types (Embeddings, Rerank, Moderation)
-5. Latest updates (OpenAI audio prompts, Grok image generation)
+5. Latest updates (OpenAI audio prompts, etc)